altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Snackbar from the top in signup/login (Tom)
+- Do not add home tags to the last n tags
+- When tagging uploaded pivs, don't tag them as you tap, but rather accumulate them in a list.
+- Too many home tag recomputation
+- Show circle when loading first batch of tags
 - Count organized today properly by adding date when piv was added to queue
 - You're all done
    - Score sometimes doesn't show after reloading app